ashelkovnykov/urbit-faq/operations/dojo/README.md

 ### Command: what do the different command symbols mean?

 ```
 +foo 'some' 'args'         :: run %/gen/foo.hoon with args
++foo!bar 'some' 'args'     :: run /=foo=/gen/bar.hoon with args
 |foo 'some' 'args'         :: poke %hood with output of %/gen/hood/foo.hoon with args
 :foo|bar 'some' 'args'     :: poke %foo with output of %/gen/bar.hoon with args
 :foo ['some' 'args']       :: poke %foo with args as a %noun mark
 :foo &bar ['some' 'args']  :: poke %foo with args as a %bar mark
 :~zod/foo ['some' 'args']  :: poke %foo on ~zod with args as a %noun mark
 -foo 'some' 'args'         :: run thread %foo with args
 -foo!bar 'some' 'args'     :: run thread %bar in desk %foo with args
 &foo 'arg'                 :: cast arg to mark foo (in %/mar/foo.hoon) from noun
 ```

 ***source:*** *`~tinnus-napbus`, `~watter-parter`, `~wicdev-wisryt`*\